 Admissions Tip: Plan of Attack

-With Thanksgiving this week, round two deadlines for a number of programs are just around the corner.
+With November wrapping up this week, Round Two deadlines for a number of programs are just around the corner.
 As most applicants are targeting multiple schools and still working to narrow down their school selection, we wanted to take some time today to stress the importance of taking a deep breath and a step back and formulating a timeline for the coming weeks.
 Establishing a set of incremental goals with regard to essay composition and recommender management at this point in the season will help you to avoid feeling overwhelmed and ensure that your aims are realistic.

 One of our most important pointers pertains to the process of writing essays.
 The urge to make progress on multiple fronts leads many applicants to work on essays for several schools in parallel, an approach that can be problematic.
 One reason for this is that when one spends time immersed in three sets of essays at once, it’s easy to lose sight of the full picture he or she is presenting to any one school.
 While it’s important to be oneself in the application process, it’s also crucial that an applicant tailor his or her materials to each school, a process that is made harder when constantly going back and forth among responses for various programs.
 Another issue is that it’s easy to waste time implementing the same edits across documents for multiple schools, or to lose track of what one has changed in which essay.
 For these reasons, we generally recommend focusing one’s full essay-writing attention on one program at a time.